Suika/cherrymusic-conf/README.md

 -----------------

-Test the the init script by running:
+Test the init script by running:

     service cherrymusic start